 Prime Minister Narendra Modi inaugurated the giant state of Sardar Vallabhbhai Patel, “The Statue of Unity” on 31 October, 2018 in the Kevadiya village of Gujarat.

 The statue of Unity is 182 metres, the tallest statue of the world.
-The construction of the statue was begun on 31 October, 2014 and inaugurated on the same day after four years.
+The construction of the statue had begun on 31 October, 2014, and was also inaugurated on the same day after four years.
 Infact, Narendra Modi laid the foundation stop in 2013 when he was the Chief Minister of Gujarat.

 Sardar Patel was a leader who is famously known as “Iron Man of India” and played an important role in the freedom struggle of India.
 He was committed to the welfare of farmers, and was responsible to the merging of 550 princely states into the union of India.

-On the 143th birth anniversary of Patel, the prime Minister inaugurated the statue in the presence of leaders including Chief Minister Vijay Rupani, BJP Chief Amit Shah and Governer O.P Kohli.
+On the 143th birth anniversary of Patel, the Prime Minister inaugurated the statue in the presence of leaders including Chief Minister Vijay Rupani, BJP Chief Amit Shah and Governer O.P Kohli.
 Vallabhbhai Patel was the first Deputy Prime Minister of India.
+It was a long standing dream of Prime Minister Narendra Modi to pay tribute to Sardar Patel in the form a statue that could witness the contribution of this great leader to the World.

 Characteristics of “Statue of Unity”